 Expense

-Salaries and benefits
+Salaries and fringe benefits

-Occupancy

-Professional services
+Professional fees

 Method of Allocation

 Time and effort

-Square Footage

 Full Time Equivalent

 Note 2-Summary of significant accounting policies (continued)

 Income Taxes - UMMen is covered under GCFA's group determination letter from the Internal Revenue Service indicating that it is a nonprofit corporation and, except for taxes pertaining to unrelated business income, is exempt from federal and state income taxes under Section 501(c)(3) of the Internal Revenue Code (the "Code").
 UMMen is also exempt from filing a form 990 due to its affiliation with a religious organization as described in Section 509(a) of the Code.